-NOTES AND BASIC DIRECTIVE
+NOTES & BASIC COMMUNITY DIRECTIVE

 Sorrento is a beautiful place that could really use a refresh to bring it up to the luxe destination it was always meant to be.
 One of the most obvious issues is our shopping strip vegetation.

 Thankfully, Sorrento has a mixed vegetation overlay, so we have a broad scope of vegetation options to improve the area.
 As we all know, Ocean Beach Road currently has dead and dying trees, inappropriate vegetation (including gum trees) and much hated bollards – which are now splitting, some with damaged galvanised tops.
 Now is the perfect time to rejuvenate this area.